sumonbis/FairPreprocessing/INSTALL.md

 Navigate to the benchmark directory `cd FairPreprocessing/benchmark/`.
 Under each of the 5 tasks (`german`, `adult`, `bank`, `compas`, `titanic`), there are separate Python scripts for each pipeline.

-* To run any of the pipelines, run the shell script `./pipeline.sh <task> <pipeline-id>.py`.
-For example, to run the pipeline `GC1`, run `./pipeline.sh german GC1.py`.
+* To run any of the pipelines, run the shell script `./pipeline.sh <task> <pipeline-id>`.
+For example, to run the pipeline `GC1`, run `./pipeline.sh german GC1`.
 The performance of the pipelines will be printed in the terminal.

 * To run all the pipelines in a task, run `./pipeline.sh <task>`.
 Depending on the size of the dataset, it might take some time.
 For testing, `german` can be used since the dataset size is small.